Approximations for the Caputo derivative (II): Introduction

-In Figure 1 we compare the absolute values of the coefficients $C_1(\aaaa)$, $C_8(\aaaa)$, $C_9(\aaaa)$ and $C_{10}(\aaaa)$.
-In the first part of this paper \cite{Dimitrov2016_2} we derive approximations \eqref{4_2} and \eqref{4_3} for the Caputo derivative and we apply the approximations for computing the numerical solution of the fractional relaxation equation.
-The accuracy of the numerical solution of Equation I, Equation II and Equation III which uses approximation \eqref{4_3} is higher than the accuracy of the numerical solutions using \eqref{2_1} and \eqref{4_2}.
-In Table 1 and Table 3 we compute the errors of the numerical solutions of Equation I, Equation II and Equation III which use approximations \eqref{2_1} and \eqref{5_1}.
-The numerical solution which uses approximation \eqref{5_1} for the Caputo derivative has a higher accuracy than the numerical solution using the $L1$ approximation \eqref{2_1}.
-The improvement is $30\%$ for Equation I and $\aaaa=0.25$, $15\%$ for Equation II and $\aaaa=0.5$ and $4.7\%$ for Equation III with $\aaaa=0.75$.
-In section 4 we construct a finite difference scheme for the fractional subdiffusion equation with accuracy $O\llll(\tttt^{2-\aaaa}+h^2\rrrr)$, using approximation \eqref{5_1} for the Caputo derivative and we analyse the convergence of the scheme.
+The absolute values of the coefficients $C_{14}(\aaaa)$ and $C_{15}(\aaaa)$ are smaller than the absolute value $|C_1(\aaaa)|$ of the coefficient of the L1 approximation and $|C_{13}(\aaaa)|>|C_1(\aaaa)|$ (Figure 1).
+In the first part of this paper \cite{Dimitrov2018} we show that the errors of numerical solution NS1\eqref{4_3} of two-term equations \eqref{Equation1}, \eqref{Equation2} and \eqref{Equation3} are smaller than the errors of numerical solution NS1\eqref{2_1}, while the corresponding errors of numerical solution NS1\eqref{4_2} are larger.
+The same pattern is observed when we compare the accuracy of numerical solution NS1\eqref{5_1} to the accuracy of numerical solutions NS1\eqref{2_1} and NS1\eqref{4_2} for standard FDEs.
+The errors of numerical solution NS\eqref{5_1} of equations \eqref{Equation1}, \eqref{Equation2} and \eqref{Equation3} are smaller than the errors of numerical solution NS1\eqref{2_1}, which uses the L1 approximation of the Caputo derivative (Table 1 and Table 3).
+In section 4 we construct a finite difference scheme for numerical solution of the fractional subdiffusion equation, which uses approximation \eqref{5_1} of the Caputo derivative and we analyze the convergence of the scheme.
+In section 5 we derive the expansion formula of the Riemann sum approximation of the beta function and the asymptotic expansion formula